blockfirm/pine-payment-server/README.md

 * SQLite: `npm install sqlite3`
 * MS SQL: `npm install tedious`

+## Setting up a domain name

+### Configure your DNS

+Create a new subdomain on the domain that you want to use for your Pine Payment Server.
+The new subdomain should be either an `A` or `CNAME` record with the value `pine-payment-server` and point to your Pine server.

+### Configure SSL

+The Pine Payment Protocol requires all payment servers to be configured with SSL (HTTPS).
+The server doesn't directly support that so instead you need to setup a reverse proxy such as [nginx](https://www.nginx.com) and terminate there before forwarding to the Pine Payment Server.
+The easiest way to obtain an SSL certificate is by using [Let's Encrypt](https://letsencrypt.org).

+### Test your setup

+Browse to `https://pine-payment-server.example.org/v1/info` and verify that you get a JSON object as a response.

+*(Replace `example.org` with your own domain name.)*

 ## Setting up push notifications

 There are two ways to set up push notifications; set up your own notification service with your own app,